The Arctic grayling is one of Montana’s native species that would benefit from the new law.

 We know the same approach works with species that we don’t hunt or fish.
 From salamanders to prairie dogs to songbirds, the principles are the same: protecting habitat and managing threats according to the best science keeps wildlife abundant.
 Preventing at-risk species from declining to the brink of extinction has another benefit: it can avoid the need to put species on the federal Endangered Species list, and all the regulatory headaches that come with that law.

-Unfortunately, current funding to prevent wildlife from becoming endangered is just a drop in the bucket, and varies from year to year depending on the whims of Congress.
-For every success, there are dozens more species waiting in the wings.
+Unfortunately, current funding to prevent wildlife from becoming endangered is just a drop in the bucket and varies from year to year depending on the whims of Congress.
+For every success, there are dozens of more species waiting in the wings.

-To address this problem, Representatives Jeff Fortenberry (R-Nebraska) and Debbie Dingell (D-Michigan) have introduced the Recovering America’s Wildlife Act (H.R.
-4647) to dramatically and permanently increase federal funding to prevent wildlife from becoming endangered.
-The Recovering America’s Wildlife Act would dedicate $1.3 billion of existing federal revenue from oil and gas development on public lands and waters to the Wildlife Conservation and Restoration Program.
-This bold legislation is the direct of a recommendation from a Blue Ribbon Panel that included leaders from conservation groups, wildlife agencies, businesses, and the oil and gas industry.
+To address this problem, Representatives Debbie Dingell (D-Michigan) and Jeff Fortenberry (R-Nebraska) and 60 cosponsors from both parties have introduced the Recovering America’s Wildlife Act to dramatically and permanently increase federal funding to prevent wildlife from becoming endangered.
+The Recovering America’s Wildlife Act would dedicate $1.4 billion in federal funding to the Wildlife Conservation and Restoration Program.
+This bold legislation is the direct recommendation from a Blue Ribbon Panel that included leaders from conservation groups, wildlife agencies, businesses, and the oil and gas industry.
 Montana Fish, Wildlife and Parks would see more than $29 million in new funding as a result of this program.

 If conservationists, wildlife managers, the oil and gas industry, and outdoor businesses can find common ground, our political leaders should be able to take action to adopt their recommendations.
 We need our leaders to act now and pass dedicated funding to prevent wildlife from becoming endangered.
 It’s good for wildlife and people.